Overview

 The Renewables Framework: Policy Intention document below outlines key policy issues the BCER will consider within the regulatory framework for wind and solar projects.
 It contains a description of the issue under consideration, a statement of the BCER’s policy intention relating to it, and a set of potential options to illustrate the different ways in which the issue could potentially be managed.

-Click the image below to open the document:
+Click the image below to open the pdf document:

 As part of the regulatory framework, the BCER is developing application guidance materials to support proponents of renewable energy projects in British Columbia.
-These materials will be closely aligned with the development of the BCER Board regulations and will help ensure clarity and consistency in application requirements throughout the regulatory development process.
+Further information for proponents can be found here